MicrosoftEdge/MSEdgeExplainers/CacheAPIResponseMetadata/explainer.md

 };
 ```

-These keys would only be available for `CachedResponse`s from the same-origin, obtained via a GET `Request`.
-All other cached `CachedResponse`s would return zero (0) values for these properties so as not to require developers to include additional code to do value checking or provide alternate code paths.
+These keys would only be available for all `CachedResponse`s with the exception of opaque `Request`s, which must always report a size of "0".

 ## Goal